lutianzhou001/neo3fura/docs/api/getAssetHoldersByContractHash.md

 # GetAssetHoldersByContractHash
-Gets the asset holders with the contract script hash
+Gets the asset holders with the contract script hash.
 <hr>

 ### Parameters